Rainer Bonhof

 Rainer Bonhof (born 29 March 1952) is a German former professional footballer, who played as a defensive midfielder or wing-back.
 He was known for his occasional bursts upfield and his fierce shot.
 He was a key player for the 1974 West Germany national team that won the World Cup (defeating the Netherlands 2–1 in the final, where he provided the assist to the winning goal).
-Bonhof was one of the stars for his club side, Borussia Mönchengladbach and won numerous domestic league and cup titles.
+Bonhof was one of the stars for his club side, Borussia Mönchengladbach, and won numerous domestic league and cup titles.

+Since 2024, he has held the position of club president of Borussia Mönchengladbach.

-Playing career
+Playing career at club level

-Bonhof was born in Emmerich am Rhein, North Rhine-Westphalia.
-He was part of the highly successful Borussia Mönchengladbach side of the 1970s, winning numerous Bundesliga, DFB-Pokal, and UEFA Cup titles.
-He was widely recognized for having one of the game's hardest free-kicks as well as long and precise throw-ins.
+Bonhof was part of the highly successful Borussia Mönchengladbach side of the 1970s, winning numerous Bundesliga, DFB-Pokal, and UEFA Cup titles.
+He was widely recognized as having one of the game's hardest free-kicks as well as long and precise throw-ins.
 He scored 14 goals in European cup competitions and amassed 57 goals in the West German top-flight.
 Bonhof was awarded the ARD Goal of the Month on three occasions, twice for free-kicks and once for a 30-metre strike.